-The term ‘functional’ in functional medicine refers to this medicine’s focus on whole body functioning or whole body ‘performance’.
-Our assessments involve a thorough investigation of the entire body and mind, with a focus on uncovering causes or contributors to health issues or diseases.
-Many doctors and specialists like Dr Hale have taken the extra training to deepen their knowledge about how to do these assessments and how to provide personalised effective, and safe solutions while minimising the need for medication.
+A functional medicine assessment involves a thorough investigation of the entire body and mind, with a focus on uncovering causes and contributors to your health issues or diseases.
+Many doctors and specialists like Dr Hale have taken the extra training to deepen their knowledge about how to do these assessments and how to provide personalised, effective and safe solutions – while minimising the need for medication.

 Dr Hale says, “In these situations, our usual medical training leaves us with few skills or tools that can assist the patient.
-When doctors are trained in functional medicine however, they know how to search for, and make sense of a single or a multitude of contributing or aggravating factors underlying a patients symptoms or disease.
-If a disease is not yet present, a functional approach also presents the ideal opportunity to take steps to help prevent or reverse the evolution to disease.
-This is also true for Functional Neurological disorders.”
+When doctors are trained in functional medicine however, they know how to search for, and make sense of, a single or a multitude of contributing or aggravating factors underlying a patient’s symptoms or disease.
+If a disease is not yet present, a functional approach also presents the ideal opportunity to take steps to help prevent or reverse the evolution to disease.”

-Functional Medicine recognises and addresses individual patient factors that have been shown to accelerate aging and development of chronic diseases:
+Functional Medicine recognises and addresses individual patient factors that have been shown to accelerate ageing and development of chronic diseases including:

 - Poor nutrition

 - Excess protein or processed meats in the diet

 - Mental stress and physical body oxidative stress

 - Loneliness, grief, anger, isolation

 Functional Medicine recognises that there are problems with HEALTH even when there is NO DISEASE.